DripEmail/magento-m2-extension/README.md

 There is a simple Docker-based development environment in `devtools_m2/`.
 The readme in there has more details.

+## Support

+Please send support requests to our team within Drip.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.